Originally published on 2 February 2023.

 Why are single-use plastics being banned?

-The move to ban single-use plastic in England also brings England in line with Scotland and Wales, where similar laws were introduced (or will be introduced) in 2022 and later in October 2023 respectively.
+The move to ban single-use plastic in England also brings England in line with Scotland and Wales, where similar laws were introduced in 2022 and in 2023, respectively.

 What type of sales does the ban apply to?